jasongilman/proto-repl-demo/demos.md

 * A var in a library: `clojure.tools.namespace.repl/refresh`

 Pretty much anytime you see a var or namespace in Clojure code you can open it.
 The open command finds the location of a var either on the local file system or in a referenced library.
 If the var is located in a library the code from the jar is extracted to `~/.lein/tmp-atom-jars/` and opened there.
 If the jar was already extracted it uses that first.

+## Demo: Autoeval File

+Open auteval.clj for an example of Autoeval.